 Protected Areas Repurchase

-Repurchase of grant-funded shared ownership property originally built subject to the Agency’s Protected Areas policy (please see Protected Areas above) by the landlord or a suitable nominated organisation.
-Where alternative means of funding have been robustly explored, the Agency will fund the repurchase of eligible Protected Area grant-funded shared ownership property.
+Repurchase of grant-funded shared ownership property originally built subject to Homes England’s Protected Areas policy (please see Protected Areas above) by the landlord or a suitable nominated organisation.
+Where alternative means of funding have been robustly explored, Homes England will fund the repurchase of eligible Protected Area grant-funded shared ownership property.

 Public Sector Body